D5188, 5188, 25038

 October 5th 1980 & 25038 & 25073 wait to leave Marylebone with an enthusiast charter to Barrow Hill Open Day and a private visit to Doncaster Works.

 Photograph courtesy Paul Bettany

-On October 5th 25038 & 25073 were in charge of a Marylebone - Barrow Hill - Doncaster enthusiast charter.
-Since it was a Sunday, the engineers had possesion of the line north of Derby.
+Because October 5th was a Sunday the engineers had possesion of the line north of Derby.
 The above view captures the two locomotives running round the train at Derby before heading east to Trent and the Erewash Valley route.
 Passenger mileage on this railtour totalled 413 miles.

-During October 25038 moved to Kingmoor, despite this move 25038 put in some mileage on passenger workings thst were many miles away from Carlisle.
-On November 19th it worked a late evening Crewe - Cardiff service, by 28th it was on the 13.15 Birmingham New Street - Norwich, coming back the next day with the 15.18 ex Norwich.
+During November 25038 moved north to Kingmoor, despite this move 25038 put in some mileage on passenger workings that were many miles away from Carlisle.
+On November 19th it worked the 19.30 Crewe - Cardiff service, by 28th it was on the 13.15 Birmingham New Street - Norwich, coming back the next day (29th) with the 15.18 ex Norwich.

 On March 19th 25038 worked the 16.02 Crewe - Cardiff, coming back the next day (20th) with the 05.35 ex Cardiff, unfortunately 25038 expired at Shrewsbury.
 The last recorded passenger working for 25038 occurred on April 7th when it worked the 08.15 Birmingham New Street - Plymouth with 25033 as far as Gloucester.